mohamed-eiid/Smart-Home-with-Iot/README.md

 # Smart Home with Iot

-Smart home is embedded system project based on IoT system aims to turn our homes to smart homes
+Smart home is embedded system project based on IoT system aims to turn our homes to smart homes.

 The project is separated to five parts:
 • Power saving by sensing the motion and light the house on and off automatically